Skip to main content

 show hide logic

-Example 2 — Using Or logic for multi-choice questions
+Example 2 — Using "Or" logic for multi-choice questions

 In this example, different answers will trigger different fields: